CatalogueOfLife/general/docs/ASSEMBLY.md

  - nomenclator: a flag to indicate a dataset is a trusted nomenclatural source
  - code: the nomenclatural code context which should be applied to all data in case the dataset is restricted to a single code.
 This allows for better parsing and interpretation of names data in ambiguous situations.

-Dataset metadata will be extracted from the data if available for both ACEF and DwC-A, but can also be changed by the CoL editor.
+Dataset metadata will be extracted from the data if available for both ACEF and DwC-A, but can also be changed by editorial decision.

 # Dataset Import
 Once registered a dataset can be imported into the Clearinghouse.
 Imports can be triggered manually or automatically scheduled by the system, preferring datasets that have not been imported for a long time.
 An import queue is managed internally which can be queried and modified via the admin API.